 Well, I was wrong.
 The both of us learnt so much!
 Like, literally so much.
 There was information about hair growth itself, information regarding the structure of the hair and a mini science experiment to figure out if how much moisture your own hair can absorb.
 Let me take back that side eye girl.

 The day started nice and early with a vegan breakfast (served by Bexfast), then went into live demonstrations by celebrity stylist Carmen Amelia and talks by Treasure Tress.
 Both of which were super knowledgable in their fields.
 The demonstration itself was so professionally run and well organised- I can’t praise Carmen enough.

-During the workshop we were shown how to make natural deep conditioners consisting of Avocado, essential oils and many other secret (tasty) vitamin rich ingredients.
+During the workshop, we were shown how to make natural deep conditioners consisting of Avocado, essential oils and many other secrets (tasty) vitamin-rich ingredients.
 Now, I say secret because I can’t share the details of what went into this.
-You’d have to attend a masterclass for yourself, but lets just say IT’S AMAZING.
-We made two jars and the contents are still fresh (jared in my fridge)- yep, over three months old.
+You’d have to attend a masterclass for yourself, but let’s just say IT’S AMAZING.
+We made two jars and the contents are still fresh (Jared in my fridge)- yep, over three months old.
 This stuff is like gold, diamonds, unicorns, rainbows and amazingness for your curls.
 Seriously, our hair felt amazing after we did a little pampering sesh.

 In all, it was a fab day.

 Tips that we can share with you-